Facebook

 Floor Type All sealed floors

 You can also use this as a wet mop.
-Dampen the pads and mop as normal to get rid of stains, sticky spots and other messes on your vinyl flooring.
+Dampen the pads and mop as usual to remove stains, sticky spots, and other messes on your vinyl flooring.

 Pros